 P2836L40, P2877L40, P2892L6, P2941L35

 TIME_OF_DEPARTURE_REQUESTED false, true.
-When true, the MAC entity requests that the PHY entity measures and reports time of departure parameters corresponding to the time when the first frame energy is sent by the transmitting port; when false, the MAC entity requests that the PHY entity neither measures nor reports time of departure parameters.
+When true, the MAC entity requests that the PHY entity measures and reports time of departure parameters corresponding to the time when the first PPDU energy is sent by the transmitting port; when false, the MAC entity requests that the PHY entity neither measures nor reports time of departure parameters.

 P2837L11, P2892L60